-Distribution Guidance
+Distribution guidance

-On January 29, 2010, we announced that based on the challenging economic environment and specifically the much lower charter rates in the market, we believe we should reduce our targeted future annual distribution level to below our previous distributions.
-In particular, our management noted the direct impact that the low charter rate environment will have on our partnership as eight of our vessels are coming off charter in 2010 and an additional three vessels in 2011.
-As a result, our board of directors agreed with management's guidance that a target annual distribution level of \$0.90 per unit paid equally over four quarters is more prudent for the partnership under current conditions.
+On July 30, 2010, we announced that management recommended, and our Board of Directors agreed, that the Partnership revise upward its target annual distribution level from \$0.90 to \$0.93 per unit, paid equally over four quarters, commencing with the payment of the third quarter 2010 distribution.
 We believe that the cash generated from our operations should cover the distribution in 2010 and also provide a cash reserve which would be available for distribution in 2011.
-If charter rates remain at their current historically low levels and we are unable to make acquisitions that are materially accretive to our cash flow, then we expect that the cash generated from our operations will be less than the cash required to pay our targeted distributions in 2011 and beyond.
+If charter rates remain at their current low levels and we are unable to make acquisitions that are materially accretive to our cash flow, then we expect that the cash generated from our operations will be less than the cash required to pay our targeted distributions in 2011 and beyond.
 Based on the information currently available to us, we believe that the expected cash reserve in 2010, together with the cash expected to be generated from our operations in 2011, would allow us to cover our target distributions in 2011.
 Our ability to continue to pay distributions could be adversely impacted if we fail to meet the covenants in our credit facilities, are unable to correct any breach of such covenants or fail to receive a waiver on a timely basis.
 Although we are currently in compliance with the covenants in our credit facilities, factors that are not within our control, including further declines in the values of our vessels, could result in a breach of our loan covenants.
-We believe the new annual distribution level will provide us with a number of advantages, including greater financial flexibility and liquidity, assisting us in pursuing our long-term business strategy of accretive acquisitions, and the ability to take advantage of growth opportunities.
-The tanker shipping market is cyclical and we would be looking at factors, such as improved oil product demand, the expected implementation of the single-hull tankers phase out, the availability of shipping finance and further delays and cancellations that are likely to reduce the number of new tanker vessel deliveries, in order to assess a potential market recovery in 2010/2011.
-We will monitor these factors closely and if they improve we will consider revisiting our distribution guidance.
+The tanker shipping market is cyclical and we will continue to monitor factors, such as changes in oil product demand, oil refinery utilization rates, the implementation of the single-hull tanker phase out, the availability of shipping finance and further delays and cancellations that could reduce the number of new tanker vessel deliveries.
+We will monitor these factors closely and if they change we will consider revisiting our distribution guidance.